tlacombe/topt/README.md

 Authors: [Mathieu Carrière](https://mathieucarriere.github.io/website/) and [Théo Lacombe](https://tlacombe.github.io).

 This repository is a work in progress.
-A minimal working example on how to perform optimization on top of topological descriptors will be presented by the end of August 2021.
+A minimal working example on how to perform optimization on top of topological descriptors will be presented by the end of September 2021.

 # Quick start